uNRealCoder/ongod/README.md

 # onGod.js

 onGod.js is a light-weight (and lightheared)JavaScript library that enables the capture of Generation, Operation or Deletion of DOM elements.
 Simply put, it triggers an 'ongod' event whenever a child node is created, edited or removed.
 It uses the Mutation Observer which can be seen in the event.
+This thing was created < 9 hours, use at your own risk.

 ## Usage